P-RAPH/APARTMENT-RENTAL-MARKETPLACE/README.md

-# DEVELOPMENT OF A WEB-BASED APARTMENT RENTAL MARKETPLACE FOR EFFICIENT PROPERTY LISTING AND TENANT ACQUISITION
+# APARTMENT RENTAL MARKETPLACE FOR EFFICIENT PROPERTY LISTING AND TENANT ACQUISITION

 A web application designed to allow landlords to list properties and house seekers to search for apartments effortlessly, without the need for an intermediary (House agents).